-We are a church founded academy that promotes the Christian character of the school through all areas of its work from curriculum design through to school leadership.
-The mission that motivated our founders still burns brightly and staff, governors and pupils work together to ensure our values underpin everything we do.
+We are a church-founded Academy that promotes the Christian character of the school through all areas of its work, from curriculum design through to school leadership.
+The founders’ mission to serve our community still burns brightly and staff, governors and pupils work together to ensure our values underpin everything we do.
 Our historic link to the Church of England is very important to us and a significant influence on our academy ethos.
-All staff are expected to be sympathetic to the inclusive Christian ethos of the academy.
+Our staff are sympathetic to the inclusive Christian ethos of the academy.
 We are proud that visitors frequently comment on the friendly and welcoming atmosphere of the academy that this creates and further development of this is paramount to achieving our aims.

 The Good Samaritan teaches us to show friendship through the acceptance of others, looking for the best in everyone without prejudice.
 In our school, children are encouraged to be safe, ready and respectful to everyone.
 The same parable teaches us the importance of service to others, even when this is costly to us or we find it difficult.
 Through our curriculum projects, our pupils learn how their empathy and advocacy for others can effect change and make a difference.

 Our staff, pupils, families, and the wider community, are all shown the unconditional love that God has shown us.
 We know that life lessons can be hard to learn and that reaching our full potential involves compassion, friendship, service and forgiveness.
-These are the core Christian values that underpin our work.
-They form the heart of all of the decisions that we make and ethos of our school community.
+These are the core Christian values that underpin and form the heart of all of the decisions that we make in our school community.

 - FriendshipFriendship: Trust, feeling comfortable in each other’s company, being able to share joys and sorrows are all features of friendship and we know that friendship is a high priority for our children.
 During term time, the children will actually spend more time with their friends than their families!
 We encourage healthy friendship where people can grow, have faith and confidence that they can be themselves without judgement.